Manta-Network/sdk/manta-js/docs/how-to-use-manta-private-wallet-in-dapp.md

 # How to use Manta Wallet in dApp

 This doc mainly introduces the private-related content in Manta Wallet; some other content of Wallet Extension is similar to other Polkadot wallets, so this doc will not introduce too much.
+> Note: For private transactions, it is no longer necessary to import manta.js on the dApp side

 ## Examples